bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ```

 ### Add to wishlist
-The following snippet is for tracking when users add an item to their wishlist.
-Note that this sends individual products specified by the `added_product_id` and a commented section regarding category data.
-We do not track category data on the wishlist, but the snippet includes it for future-proofing.
+The following snippet handles the Add to Wishlist event.
+This snippet sends individual products specified by the `added_product_id` and a commented section regarding category data.
+Our built-in analytics do not currently track wishlists' category data, but the snippet includes it for future-proofing.

 ```handlebars title="Sample Pixel Code Start: Add to Wishlist" lineNumbers
 <script>